COMBINE-lab/usefulaf/README.md

 # Useful utilities for single-cell processing with alevin-fry

 [Alevin-fry](https://github.com/COMBINE-lab/alevin-fry) is a fast, accurate and memory-frugal tool for preprocessing single-cell and single-nucleus RNA-seq data.
-You can read more about alevin-fry in [its pre-print](https://www.biorxiv.org/content/10.1101/2021.06.29.450377v1).
+You can read more about alevin-fry in alevin-fry [pre-print](https://www.biorxiv.org/content/10.1101/2021.06.29.450377v2), and [paper](https://www.nature.com/articles/s41592-022-01408-3).

 This respoistory contains scripts, functions and utilities that are useful for preparing data for processing with alevin-fry, as well as for reading alevin-fry data into other packages for downstream analysis.